-Missoula Urban Fringe Development Area (UFDA) Project, Montana
+Missoula Urban Fringe Development Area (UFDA) Project, MT

 The Missoula Office of Planning and Grants (OPG) Urban Initiatives Division undertook its Urban Fringe Development Area (UFDA) project during 2007 as a means of providing city and county governments with a regional context for making decisions about residential growth on the edges of the City of Missoula.

 The project addresses lands within the Missoula Urban Service Area (URSA) with particular emphasis on potential growth on lands lying between the City limits and the URSA boundary.
 The Missoula Urban Service Area is the same in geographic extent as the Missoula City Waste Water Service Boundary and includes lands in the City of Missoula and unincorporated Missoula County land.
 The goal of the project was to identify how an estimated 15,000 new residential units can be accommodated within the URSA and develop implementation strategies for addressing growth in accordance with adopted policies applicable to the areas.

 The project began by working with city and county staff and other agencies to collect information related to demographics, existing development patterns, natural resources, and infrastructure elements.
 The data collection effort established a baseline for consideration of where new growth should occur.
 An inventory of developable lands identified lands suitable for development.
 The project's initial phases were followed by public presentations of data to gather community comments, the development of growth scenarios, and a suitability analysis.

 Four growth scenarios were prepared by OPG to describe the number and locations of anticipated new dwelling units, including already entitled lots.
 Each scenario presents varying growth plans in fourteen "neighborhoods" within the URSA.
 Three of the scenarios mirror scenarios presented in the Envision Missoula project, a long-range Transportation Plan Update process underway in the community.